crypticwisdom/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8-james_bond: This script gives other users all the permissons rxw
 9-John_Doe: This script changes the modes of the file hello
 10-mirror_permissions: This script mirrors the permission of a file to another file
+11-directories_permissions: This script is used to give execute permission to all sub directories of the current directories.